Missouri Plan: Excessive influence of attorneys

 Better Courts for Missouri has argued that flaws in the current plan give elite trial lawyers too much control over judicial selection.
 According to the organization's executive director, "they are a small, insular group who have their interests.
 They have a lot to add to the process, but we don't think they should dominate the process - (and they) are in no way accountable to Missourians."

 Professor Stephen Ware of the University of Kansas wrote about the Missouri Plan, "As the bar is an elite segment of society, states that give lawyers more power than their fellow citizens are rightly described as elitist."
 Ware continued:

 Low diversity of the Commission

-Former Missouri State legislator and lawyer, Elbert Walton, has focused on the plan's effect on African Americans.
+Elbert Walton, a disbarred lawyer and former Missouri State legislator, believed that the plan had a negative effect on African Americans.
 "It is unfair that lawyers elect judges ...
 It disenfranchises people and it especially disenfranchises black people."
 At a press conference in February, 2008, Walton accused Missouri Bar President Charlie Harris, an African-American, of ignoring the Missouri Plan's effect on black people.
 Walton noted that no African American had ever been elected to one of the Missouri Bar's three slots on the Appellate Judicial Commission, though many have been appointed judges, and suggested that Mr. Harris "ought to be ashamed of himself" for supporting such a plan.

 Governor Phil Bredesen of Tennessee has criticized that state's version of the Missouri Plan for similar reasons.
+Despite criticisms from elected politicians such as Walton and Bredesen, no published research or data suggests that Missouri Plan states have less judicial diversity compared to non-Missouri Plan states.